Have you wondered how well your company is keeping pace with the dynamically changing approaches to employee feedback management?

-Giving and receiving employee feedback is the driving force for the growth of any organization.
+Receiving or giving constructive feedback from employees is the driving force for the growth of any organization.
 Long-lasting and strong relationships are built on effective communication.
-And, to sustain a healthy partnership between an employee, a manager, and an organization, it all comes down to communicating, recognizing, and providing employee feedback to the team.
+And to sustain a healthy partnership between an employee, a manager, and an organization, it all comes down to communicating, recognizing, and providing effective employee feedback to the team.

-Employee feedback, especially open-ended responses to survey questions, has been overlooked for years.
+Employees giving feedback, especially the open-ended responses to survey questions, has been overlooked for years.
 Despite that, is it regarded as the best source for understanding not only your employees’ needs but their expectations as well?
 Absolutely yes!
-Gathering data, listening to employee feedback, and acting on it is key to engaging and retaining talent.
+Gathering data, listening to employee feedback, and acting on it are key to engaging and retaining talent.

 What is employee feedback?
 Why is employee feedback important?

 Feedback is the transmission of evaluative or corrective information about an action, event, or process to the original or controlling source.

 Simply put, any evaluative, positive, negative, or constructive criticism shared between an employer and an employee is called employee feedback.
 Employee feedback is a two-way mechanism.
 One may give and receive feedback to improve or enhance the work making the employees feel they are being heard.

 If done in a correct manner, employee feedback culture can shape a better organizational ecosystem leading to high employee engagement and organizational values.
 The smoother the communication channel, the better the actions will be.
 Healthy and positive actions will eventually encourage and promote a culture of continuous employee feedback.

 According to Forbes, four out of 10 workers are actively disengaged when they get little or no feedback.
 This proves the importance of employees to provide feedback in forming the employee experience.

 As simple as it may sound, giving and receiving employee feedback is not easy.
 It is a comprehensively designed process because of the complexities involved in emotional beings called humans!